+Syntax --jlink_ir_length=length

-Syntax jlink_ir_length=length Parameters length The number of IR bits preceding the ARM core to connect to, for JTAG scan chains that mix ARM devices with other devices.
-For use with The C-SPY J-Link/J-Trace driver.
-Description Use this option to set the number of IR bits preceding the ARM core to connect to.
-See also Connection options for J-Link/J-Trace, page 539.
-X Project>Options>Debugger>J-Link/J-Trace>Connection>JTAG scan chain>Preceding bits
+1 length The number of IR bits preceding the Arm core to connect to, for JTAG scan chains that mix Arm devices with other devices.

+Description Use this option to set the number of IR bits preceding the Arm core to connect to.

+See also J-Link/J-Trace - Connection, page 570.

+Project>Options>Debugger>J-Link/J-Trace>Connection>JTAG scan chain>Preceding bits delay For Cortex-M and Arm 7/9/11 with strategies 1-9, delay should be 0 (ignored).
+For Arm 7/9/11 with strategy 0, the delay should be one of 0-10000.